stusherwin/expense-claims/spec/Spec.md

 If the membership of a co-op is changed this will immediately affect whether those users will be able to authorise the claims of the other users in the co-op.

+If the membership of Catalyst itself is changed, this will immediately affect users ability to view areas of the system and perform actions limited to Catalyst members.
+Any new members of Catalyst will receive an email notification of any claims that are waiting to be processed.

+A user who is a member of Catalyst will not be able to remove themselves as a member by editing the Catalyst co-op entry!
+Otherwise they would be immediately logged out of the system and the universe will implode.

 ![Create_edit co-op (Catalyst only)](/spec/mockups/18%20Create_edit%20co-op%20(Catalyst%20only).png)

 ### Viewing all working groups